aspuru-guzik-group/selfies/tests/README.md

 ---

-The eMolecules dataset is not included in the github repository, due to its size For developers interested on testing using this set, one can download the dataset [here](https://www.emolecules.com/info/plus/download-database).
+The eMolecules dataset is not included in the github repository, due to its size.
+For developers interested on testing using this set, one can download the dataset [here](https://www.emolecules.com/info/plus/download-database).
 Once the dataset is downloaded, one can split the file into chunks of 1